 - We work with others with the same concerns such as Internet NZ, Creative Commons.

-Following consultation with members and LIANZA communities, LIANZA Council adopted the new LIANZA Statement on Freedom of Expression 2020.
+Following consultation with members and LIANZA communities, LIANZA Council adopted the new LIANZA Statement on Freedom of Information 2020.

 Other resources on this topic: